Rabyte-association/Rabyte_Swerve_Module/3d_print/README.md

 ![cura](../images/cura_screenshoot.png)

-As a side notr, we printed the whole set of gears, forks and plates and it mostly works.
+As a side note, we printed the whole set of gears, forks and plates and it mostly works.
 Of course we don't recomend using it in the competiton, however it was a great resource for the programming team while we were waiting for the machined parts.